zaqifathis/BIMserver-doc/Checkin.md

 If you are using JSON, you'll have to encode the actual data (the ``data`` argument) in base64.
 Because of this, using this method is not the most efficient way of checking-in a file in BIMserver.
 It is however the most consistent way, because this call works just like all other (300) BIMserver calls.

 Any immediate exception will be in the return message as well, just as all other calls to BIMserver.
-See [https://github.com/opensourceBIM/BIMserver/wiki/JSON-API#exception] for the JSON interface.
+See [JSON API](https://github.com/opensourceBIM/BIMserver/wiki/JSON-API#exception) for the JSON interface.

 # Other way